CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 Ans:

 Population Density: The number of organisms per unit area.
-Influences resource utilisation and competition.
+Influences resource utilization and competition.

 Natality (Birth Rate): The number of new organisms added to a population via reproduction.
 Determines population growth.